Shurui7/QRcodeGenerator/README.md

-# QRcodeGenerator
+#QR Code Generator

-This the QR code generator
+This is a simple QR Code generator code

+For it you will need "qrcode"